 Designing a Robust Chatbot: Handling a Variety of Query Types

 When designing a chatbot, it's crucial to prepare for more than just subject-specific questions.
+A well-rounded chatbot should be equipped to handle diverse types of user queries.
+The domain used for sample queries is primarily HR Chatbot.

 1. Small Talk: Greetings & Farewells